It's your Mortgage Day!

 The earlier we are made aware of your difficulties, the sooner we can start to work together to find a solution.
 We will discuss a number of solutions which may be available to you to assist you to meet your mortgage commitments and help you avoid falling into arrears.

-By dealing with your arrears, you may be able to avoid a number of possible consequences such as your credit rating being adversely affected, incurring bank fees and charges (please click here for a list of these), legal fees and house repossession.
+By dealing with your arrears, you may be able to avoid a number of possible consequences such as your credit rating being adversely affected, incurring bank fees and charges, legal fees and house repossession.
 So please contact us today if you are in any difficulty.

 You may wish to seek independent advice to assist you with completing the Standard Financial Statement, e.g., from MABS or an appropriate alternative.